godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 the Ball node.
 Notice also how each duplicate has a unique name.

-Every instance of the Ball scene starts with the same structure and properties as ``Ball.tscn``.
+Every instance of the Ball scene starts with the same structure and properties as ``ball.tscn``.
 However, you can modify each independently, such as changing how they bounce, how heavy they are, or any property exposed by the source scene.